carlosmacias1212/olist-data-pipeline/README.md

 ## Pipeline Flow

 1. Ingestion
-   - Python script uploads CSV files to Snowflake using PUT
+   - Python script uploads CSV files to AWS S3 using a partitioned structure (`load_date`)
-   - Data is loaded using COPY INTO
+   - Data is stored in a raw file-based storage layer (data lake pattern)
+   - Snowflake loads data using an external stage and `COPY INTO`
-   - A loaded_at timestamp is added for incremental processing
+   - A `loaded_at` timestamp is added for incremental processing

 2. Transformation
    - dbt builds: